-Manticore Search returns by default the top 20 matched documents in the result set.
+Manticore Search returns the top 20 matched documents in the result set by default.

-LIMIT can accept one number as the size of the returned set using a zero offset or a pair of offset and size.
+LIMIT can accept either one number as the size of the returned set with a zero offset, or a pair of offset and size values.

-limit can control the offset of the result set and the size of the returned set.
-Alternatively the pair
+limit control the offset of the result set and the size of the returned set.
+Alternatively, you can use the pair

 SELECT ...
 FROM ...
 [LIMIT [offset,] row_count] SELECT ...
 FROM ...
 [LIMIT row_count][ OFFSET offset]

-By default, Manticore Search uses a result set window of 1000 best ranked documents that can be returned back in the result set.
+By default, Manticore Search uses a result set window of 1000 best-ranked documents that can be returned in the result set.
 If the result set is paginated beyond this value, the query will end in error.

 This limitation can be adjusted with the query option max_matches.

-max_matches to very high values should be made only if it's required for the navigation to reach such points.
-High
+max_matches to very high values should only be done if it's necessary for the navigation to reach such points.
+A high

-max_matches value requires more memory used and can increase the query response time.
+max_matches value requires more memory and can increase the query response time.
 One way to work with deep result sets is to set

-max_matches as a sum of offset and limit.
+max_matches as the sum of the offset and limit.

-max_matches under 1000 has a benefit in reducing the memory used by the query.
-It can also reduce the query time, but in most cases it might not be a noticeable gain.
+max_matches below 1000 has the benefit of reducing the memory used by the query.
+It can also reduce the query time, but in most cases, it might not be a noticeable gain.

 SELECT ...
 FROM ...
 OPTION max_matches=<value>

-To scale well, Manticore has distributed searching capabilities.
-Distributed searching is useful to improve query latency (i.e. search time) and throughput (ie. max queries/sec) in multi-server, multi-CPU or multi-core environments.
-This is essential for applications which need to search through huge amounts data (ie. billions of records and terabytes of text).
+Manticore is designed to scale effectively through its distributed searching capabilities.
+Distributed searching is beneficial for improving query latency (i.e., search time) and throughput (i.e., max queries/sec) in multi-server, multi-CPU, or multi-core environments.
+This is crucial for applications that need to search through vast amounts of data (i.e., billions of records and terabytes of text).

-The key idea is to horizontally partition searched data across search nodes and then process it in parallel.
+The primary concept is to horizontally partition the searched data across search nodes and process it in parallel.

 Partitioning is done manually.
 To set it up, you should:

-- setup several instances of Manticore on different servers
+- Set up multiple instances of Manticore on different servers

-This kind of table only contains references to other local and remote tables - so it could not be directly reindexed, and you should reindex those tables which it references instead.
+This type of table only contains references to other local and remote tables - so it cannot be directly reindexed.
+Instead, you should reindex the tables that it references.